 Yes, the common cold can cause discomfort and even pain in the eyes.
 This happens because colds are often caused by viral infections, such as rhinoviruses, which can inflame the sinuses and affect the surrounding tissues, including those around the eyes.
 Inflammation in these areas can lead to symptoms like redness, swelling and pain in the eyes due to cold.

-How Does the Common Cold Affect the Eyes?
+How Does a Cold Affect Your Eyes?

 As mentioned earlier, common cold can also affect the eyes.
 Let’s see how!